Exane BNP Paribas lifts Vale S.A. [VALE] price estimate. Who else is bullish?

 Vale S.A.
-[NYSE: VALE] loss -1.45% on the last trading session, reaching $20.33 price per share at the time.
+[NYSE: VALE] gained 5.64% on the last trading session, reaching $18.92 price per share at the time.
 The company report on June 29, 2021 that VALE INVESTS $150 MILLION TO EXTEND LIFE OF MANITOBA OPERATIONS.

 Vale announced a $150 million CAD investment to extend current mining activities in Thompson, Manitoba by 10 years while aggressive exploration drilling of known orebodies holds the promise of mining well past 2040.